Systolic geometry of translation surfaces: Systole lengths of origami surfaces

-\begin{ex} Using Algorithm I and Algorithm II we obtained the results in \textbf{Table}~\ref{H11} for origamis in $\mathcal{H}(1,1)$ by computer computations .
+Recall from Corollary \ref{h11} that for surfaces $S$ in the stratum $\mathcal{H}(1,1)$ the length of the systoles of $S$ is indeed equal to the length of the systoles of the graph of saddle connections.
+Thus we can use Algorithm~I and Algorithm~II in order to study the systoles of translations of surfaces of origamis in $\mathcal{H}(1,1)$.
+Using the programs from \cite{Co} we obtain \textit{Table}~\ref{H11}.
 The table shows for given $n$ the maximal length $\sy$ of a systole in the graph of saddle connections and the corresponding maximal systolic ratio $\sr = \sy^2/n$ that is achieved by an origami with $n$ squares in $\mathcal{H}(1,1)$.
 The minimal number of squares for an origami in this stratum is $4$.
-In particular, we obtain from \textbf{Table}~\ref{H11} that among the origamis of degree $n \leq 67$ the maximal systolic ratio for closed paths in the graph of saddle connections is $\frac{17}{30} \sim 0.567$.
-Note that we have not included in our computer programs so far a check whether the systoles in $\Gamma$ have null-homotopic realizations.
-This will be done in an upcoming version based on \textbf{Proposition~\ref{prop:nullhomotopicSystoles}} and its proofs. \end{ex}
+In particular, we obtain from \textit{Table}~\ref{H11} that among the origamis of degree $n \leq 67$ the maximal systolic ratio for closed paths in the graph of saddle connections is $\frac{17}{30} \sim 0.567$.
+This supports Conjecture 1.2 \cite{jp} of Judge and Parlier that the maximal systolic ratio in $\mathcal{H}(1,1)$ is $0.58404...$.\\

+In Example~\ref{ExampleMax} we present an origami whose systolic ratio is maximal among all origamis with less or equal than 67 squares.

-\begin{ex} \textbf{Figure~\ref{WinnerInH11}} shows an origami in $\mathcal{H}(1,1)$ with 30 squares that has systolic ratio $\frac{17}{30}$.
+\begin{ex} \textit{Figure~\ref{fig:maximalori}} shows an origami in $\mathcal{H}(1,1)$ with 30 squares that has systolic ratio $\frac{17}{30}$.
 This origami is given by the two permutations